-Launched in November 2018, the change improves access to existing monthly liquidity and tightens spreads for:
+This functionality improves access to existing liquidity and tightens spreads for:

-The LMEprecious products have utilised implied pricing for all prompt dates since their July 2017 launch, and LME Steel Scrap and LME Steel Rebar contracts had implied pricing functionality enabled in July 2019.
+The LMEprecious products have utilised implied pricing for all prompt dates since their July 2017 launch, and the LME Steel Scrap and LME Steel Rebar contracts have had implied pricing functionality enabled since July 2019.

 In October 2019 the LME produced an Insight Piece which details the rationale behind implied markets and their growth story.